limejuce/cc-creative-guide/docs/things/plugins.md

 Library to enables read and write access to Minecraft protocol.
 A dependency of NewItems.

 8. Vehicles
-This one is also an odd one out.
-It's also a paid plugin.
+This is a paid plugin.
 As you except, it adds vehicles, like cars, bikes, submarines, tanks, planes, helicopter, and even a broom.

 9. CreativeItemControl
 A plugin for blocking spawning specific items and items with NBT data.

 10. Simple Elevators
 A plugin for elevators.
 One example is on the /spawn, where you can stand on the end stone and either jump to go up a floor or shift to go down a floor.

+11. Lib's Disguise
+This is a paid plugin, or at least the latest version.
+It's purpose is for mob disguise.
+You can be a mob with the command /disguise.